WhereDoIEnterTheCoupon.com logo

 The Bottom Line

-Michael Tolley’s journey — from baseball heckling to throwback jerseys to coupon tutorials — proves that the best business ideas often come from unexpected search queries.
+My journey, from baseball heckling to throwback jerseys to coupon tutorials, proves that the best ideas often come from unexpected search queries.

-He didn’t set out to solve the “where do I enter the coupon?” problem.
-Google’s users told him it existed.
+I did not set out to solve the “where do I enter the coupon” problem.
+Google’s users told me it existed.